reacton-js/reacton/README.md

 <br>

 You can pass any number of arguments to a Reacton function, representing different types of components.
-For example, create an inline Bye component in the *index.html* file:
+For example, create an embedded Bye component in the *index.html* file:

 ```html
 <!DOCTYPE html>